 Other signs may include a dull headache or sore jaw when you wake.
-If left untreated, teeth grinding can cause a number of problems, including worsening TMD/TMJ symptoms, and even lead to tooth loss.
+If left untreated, teeth grinding can cause many complex dental problems and even lead to tooth loss.
 Philadelphia dentist Dr. Pamela G. Doray can diagnose teeth grinding with a simple inspection of the teeth.

 What Causes Teeth Grinding